Silver-Spotted SkipperJune 28, 2009

 Silver-spotted skipper

-The white-spotted skipper is about the same size as a cabbage white, which is the most common white butterfly one can see in the US northeast.
+The silver-spotted skipper is one of the largest skippers, approaching the size of a cabbage white, which is the most common white butterfly one can see in the US northeast.

 My Pennsylvania butterfly page